Nava Rozolyo

 Nava Rozolyo (נאווה רוזוליו; born June 17, 1986) is an Israeli lawyer and social activist.
 She is a prominent figure in the ongoing protests against Benjamin Netanyahu and the thirty-seventh government of Israel.
 She is the founder of the online group "Shame Brigades" (aka Shame Patrols) which she established as part of the protests against judicial reform.

 Biography

 Early life and education

 Nava Rozolyo was born in Jerusalem on June 17, 1986 and raised in a religious zionist family.
 She is the eldest of four children.
 In an interview for Haaretz, Rozolyo stated that she has always seen herself as a critical thinker.
+Rozolyo attended Pelech High School in Jerusalem, graduating in 2004.
 She says that she started to question religion at age sixteen and eventually turned away from religion.
-She became acquainted with secular life during her army service and started to lead a secular lifestyle during her time as a student at The Hebrew University where she acquired an LLB in law and a BA in accounting.
-Rozolyo has also declared that she is a vegetarian.
+She became acquainted with secular life during her army service.
+She subsequently completed her mandatory military service in the Israel Defense Forces, serving in intelligence and operations command roles in the Jordan Valley Brigade from 2005 to 2007, followed by a period of permanent service in the brigade's operations command center in 2007.

+She studied at the Hebrew University of Jerusalem, where she started to lead a secular lifestyle, earning a combined bachelor's degree in law and a BA in accounting between 2009 and 2013.
+She later completed an accounting completion program at the College of Management Academic Studies in 2014, qualifying as both an attorney and a certified public accountant in Israel.
+In 2018, she completed professional training as a Pilates instructor at Campus Siim, Tel Aviv University.